rexllc/imeets/README.md

 - And many more...

 # Privacy
 Your data is never shared with anyone through iMeets platform and never sells your data to other companies for profit.
 Your information, such as names, public image, and email is never used for advertising, or any promotional content that involves your account.
-It may be sent to the Government of your country if inquired for tracking, and analysing data for cyber-crime investigation.
+It may be sent to the Government of your country if inquired for tracking, and analysing data includes your IP address for cyber-crime investigation.

 # Contact
 For inquiries, you may contact iMeets authorities through email at devs@imeets.gq, or website: https://www.imeets.gq/contact/